GeertRoks/geertroksdotcom-Portfoliosite/README.md

       - [ ] placement options (left, right, center)
     - [ ] audio support
       - [ ] mp3
+    - [ ] project view next/prev project if it is a series.
+Add a line under the article and then two buttons

   - optional:
     - [ ] Let navbar disapear when scrolling long, so more room for reading, but reapear when scrolling up (firefox app style)